Baker University: Colors

 Baker has only one official color: cadmium orange.
 The only other school in the country to have orange as their only official color is Syracuse University.

-Accomplishments

-The athletic programs have garnered three individual national championships, 100 All-Americans, and over 100 conference titles.
-More than 40 Wildcats annually are named NAIA Scholar-Athletes for their success both on the field and in the classroom, and a select few have been named Capital One Academic All-Americans.

-Football

-In 1890 Baker University won a 22–9 victory against the University of Kansas in the first intercollegiate football game to take place in Kansas.

 Campus life

 Residential life

 Baker University has three residence halls and two apartment buildings for students living on campus.
 Gessner Hall provides suite style living arrangements for 152 male residents.
 It was built in 1966, and the building was renovated in 2012.
 Irwin Hall provides suite style living arrangements for 150 female residents.
 The newest residence hall is the New Living Center, which houses 190 students in 48 rooms.
 The New Living Center is the largest on campus, with three stories and six wings totaling 52,000 square feet.

-Horn Apartments and Markham Apartments make up the Baker University apartment complex.
-The complex houses 96 students, selected through an application process.
-Each furnished apartment is made up of four private bedrooms, which share a kitchen, a living room, and two bathrooms.